 MPO staff will collect information from member jurisdictions regarding current land use, future land use, zoning ordinances, and croplands to begin mapping the information.
 MPO staff will present this information to the MPO Committees to foster thinking about land use planning and transportation linkages.
-This information will then be utilized by MPO staff to construct various alternative scenarios for growth conditions in the MPO area in FY 2016.
+This information will then be utilized by MPO staff in the development of a scenario plan in FY 2016.